hrgdavor/jscadui/apps/engine-test/README.md

 you must install modules from root of the project because it uses workspaces

-go to root fodler of the project
+go to root folder of the project

 ```
 npm i